-hours actually worked, hours on annual leave, compensatory time off, unworked holidays, paid VSEA leave time, court and jury duty, personal leave, time spent traveling to and from paid training (after deduction of meal time and normal commuting time).
+hours actually worked,

+hours on annual leave.

+compensatory time off, unworked holidays, paid VSEA leave time, court and jury duty, personal leave, paid military leave time spent traveling to and from paid training (after deduction of mealtime and normal commuting time).